 The effectiveness of our proposed architecture to achieve DM's functionalities is highlighted in all these three figures from the BER perspective.
-Finally, Fig. \ref{fig:Bers-All}.c pertains to the BER performance of Bob and Eve over a wide range of SNR per bit ($E_b/N_0$) where wireless channel is considered between the communication parties for two sets of parameters, i.e., $N=12,~L=2$ and $N=12,~L=4$ .
+Finally, Figure \ref{fig:Bers-All}.c pertains to the BER performance of Bob and Eve over a wide range of SNR per bit ($E_b/N_0$) where a wireless channel is considered between the communication parties for two sets of parameters, i.e., $N=12,~L=2$ and $N=12,~L=4$ .
 In particular, perfect CSI of Alice-Bob channel is assumed to be known at Alice while only partial CSI of Eve-Bob channel is given to her.
 It is shown that when SNR is high a reliable communication link with low BER is provided to Bob with the designed coding sequences, while preventing Eve from correctly decoding the information bits for a large span of SNR.
-Here, we have also observed that a higher number of time steps would result in higher BERs for Eve at the expense of less reliable link for Bob.
+Here, one can also observe that a higher number of time steps would result in higher BERs for Eve at the expense of a less reliable link for Bob.